jagodki/Offline-MapMatching/README.md

 a value between 0 and 1 (Budig 2012: 17):
 <img src="screenshots/direction.png" />

+### Viterbi algorithm
+Using the Viterbi algorithm all pobabilities (initial, emission and transition) along each path will be multiplied in an efficient way.
+The Viterbi algorithm uses results of former calculations again to avoid multiple calculations of same sequences.
+Also just the highest probabilities to reach a candidate will be stored and reused (Haenelt 2007: 12).
+The most likely path through the HMM, i.e. the path through the candidate graph with the highest probability, is the result of this algorithm.

+### store the path in a new layer
+The founded Viterbi path represents the vertices of the resulting line.
+A routing between following points of the Viterbi path returns linestrings, which will be written to a new memory layer.
+The plugin provides a style file, so that the new layer will be displayed as a red line.

 ## Attribute Table of the resulting layer
 #### id
 an integer value as counter of the linestrings